paezha/Reproducible-Research-Workflow/Session-10-Rticles-Math-and-Figures/README.md

 # GEOG 712 Reproducible Research

-## Session 10. `rticles` and practical issues: math notation and figures
+## Session 10. `rticles` and practical issues: mathematical notation and figures

 A package with a vignette is a neat example of a self-contained reproducible research unit.
 The package can be used to share data, documentation, code, and a document with data analysis.